lucasduartes/dummyjson-api-quality-suite/PLAN.md

 ## Objective

-Build a reviewable Postman/Newman suite for the documented DummyJSON health, authentication, and product capabilities.
-This phase defines the approach only; it does not implement a collection, environment, package, CI workflow, or generated report.
+Maintain a reviewable Postman/Newman suite for the documented DummyJSON health, authentication, and product capabilities.
+The repository now implements the planned collection, environment, npm execution foundation, and JUnit-capable CI script; generated reports remain uncommitted.

 ## Assessment interpretation

 ### Explicit requirements

 - Cover every supplied P0 and P1 scenario at its assigned priority.
-- Use DummyJSON documentation as the API contract and Postman Collection v2.1.0 as the future collection format.
+- Use DummyJSON documentation as the API contract and Postman Collection v2.1.0 as the collection format.
 - Keep documented expectations distinct from observed or conventional expectations.
 - Treat undocumented edge behavior as characterization, without inventing status codes.
 - Model product POST, PUT, PATCH, and DELETE as simulations that do not persist.